-Microsoft has also made it a point to include powerful tools that will help users manage the networking features that the Windows has to offer.
+Microsoft has also made it a point to include powerful tools that will help users manage the networking features that Windows has to offer.

 What is ipconfig?

-The IPConfig is a built-in-tool that’s mostly helpful for the admins of the Windows operating system.
-In a broad sense, its used to test the connectivity between the DHCP server and the workstation by making use of various commands.
+The IPConfig is a built-in tool that’s most helpful for the admins of the Windows operating system.
+In a broad sense, it’s used to test the connectivity between the DHCP server and the workstation by making use of various commands.

-What is DNS Resolve Cache and Flush
+What is DNS Resolver cache and Flush?

-The DNS Resolver cache is a temporary database created b the Windows operating system.
+The DNS Resolver cache is a temporary database created by the Windows operating system.
 The database records all the attempts to connect and visit websites.
 In essence, the DNS Cache is a record-keeping book of all the DNS lookup attempts made by your machine.

 The flushdns command is pretty useful when the website has changed its IP address and there is a conflict since you are still using the older entry stored in the DNS cache.

-According to experts at Microsoft, this problem is caused when a service named ‘DNS Client’ is disabled by the computer.
+According to experts at Microsoft, this problem is caused when a service named DNS Client is disabled on your computer.
 Usually, this is enabled at startup.
-In order to enable the service to follow the steps outlined below,
+In order to enable the service, follow the steps outlined below:

-- Open the Run dialogue box by pressing ‘WIN+R’
+- Open the Run dialogue box by pressing WIN+R

 - Type services.msc and click OK

-- Check the settings for the ‘Startup Type’, make sure you select ‘Automatic.’
+- Check the settings for the Startup Type and make sure you select Automatic

 - Restart the computer and the DNS Client should be enabled automatically

-Does the “Could not flush the DNS Resolver Cache” issue still persists?
+Does the Could not flush the DNS Resolver cache issue still persists?
 In such cases, one needs to take a look at the Windows logs in order to deduce what happened.
-Open Run Dialog box by typing ‘WIN+R’, click Ok> Windows Logs>Systems.
+Open Run Dialog box by typing WIN+R, click Ok, then go to Windows Logs and select Systems.

-Also one can simply type ‘ipconfig/displaydns’ in order to view all the DNS cache.
-Furthermore, the results can also be exported by typing out the following command “ipconfig/displaydns>cached-dns.txt.”
+Also one can simply type ipconfig/displaydns in order to view all the DNS cache.
+Furthermore, the results can also be exported by typing out the following command ipconfig/displaydns>cached-dns.txt.

-This is how you resolve the “Could not flush the DNS Resolver Cache” issue.
-On a related note, some of us disable the DNS client fearing that it will gobble up the computing resources and this is a pure myth.
+This is how you resolve the Could not flush the DNS Resolver cache issue.
+On a related note, some of us disable the DNS Client fearing that it will gobble up the computing resources and this is a pure myth.